avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 ## IoTConnect Template Setup
 A Device Template with Self Signed authentication type will need to be imported.
 * Download the premade [Device Template with Self-Signed Auth](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/templates/devices/stm32u5/stm32u5self_signed_template.JSON).
 * Import the template into your IoTConnect instance.
-(A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information on creating templates, please see the IoTConnect documentation website.)
+(A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information on [Template Management](https://docs.iotconnect.io/iotconnect/user-manuals/devices/template-management/), please see the [IoTConnect Documentation](https://iotconnect.io) website.)

 ## IoTConnect Device Setup
-Creating a new devices in the IoTConnect portal is essential to receive data from the device.
+* Create a new device in the IoTConnect portal.
+(Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)
-* During the following process you will specify a *Unique ID* and *Display Name* for your device.
-You'll need to reference these values later so copy them to a text file.
+* Enter a *Unique ID* and descriptive *Display Name* of your choice.
-* Follow the *Create a Device with Self-Signed Cert* guide to create the device in the IoTConnect portal using the Fingerprint calculated in a previous step.
+* Select the template from the dropdwon box that was just imported.
+* Enter the Fingerprint calculated in the "Device Configuration" step into the Thumbprint field.
+* Click Save.

 ## IoTConnect Dashboard Setup (Optional)
 An easier way to view sensor data from the device is to visualize using a dashboard.